kanwal-kingra/SpotifySync-ETL/README.md

 # SpotifySync-ETL
 For this project, the data was collected from Spotify using Spotify’s API and ‘spotipy’ library.
-The data is on Best Hindi songs 2023 in United States (ranked weekly)
+The data is on Best Hindi songs 2025

 https://open.spotify.com/playlist/0zc6Hq9OIAengtGG6a3lfs